-• Alcohol can have sedating effects on sleep initially, but can become sleep disruptive with chronic use.
+• Alcohol can initially have sedating effects on sleep but can disrupt sleep with acute and chronic use.

-• Persistent sleep disturbances are common and are related to relapse.
+• Persistent sleep disturbances are common and are related to the relapse of alcohol abuse.

 • Studies have shown that childhood and adolescent sleep disturbance may play a role in future drinking.